dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **Protocols**: (Most values can be ignored here as they're meant for real Macs/VMs)

+* **AppleSmcIo**: NO
+   * Reinstalls Apple SMC I/O, this is the equivlant of VirtualSMC.efi which is only needed for users using FileVault
 * **ConsoleControl**: YES
    * Replaces Console Control protocol with a builtin version, set to YES otherwise you may see text output during booting instead of nice Apple logo.
 Required for most APTIO firmware
 * **FirmwareVolume**: NO